Table of Contents

 A joint generally means a point where two or more things are connected together.
 In this scenario, it is the point where two bones intersect.
 Joint means an articulation or in other words, a strong connection that joins the bones, teeth, and cartilage together.
 It is necessary for all types of movement in the body involving bones.
 The force generated by muscles is used to carry out movement through various joints.
-The degree and ease of movement at different joints vary with a lot of different factors.
+The degree and ease of movement at different joints vary to a lot of different factors.
 They could be classified based on two different things.

 Classification of Joints

-- Slightly movable: An amphiarthrosis usually allows a very little amount of the movement at one of the joints.
+- Slightly movable: An amphiarthrosis usually allows a very little amount of movement at one of the joints.
 Examples of this amphiarthrosis include some of the intervertebral disks present in the spine and also the pubic symphysis present in the hips.

 - Cartilaginous joints are said to be made up of bones that are joined together with the help of cartilage.
-Some examples include the joints present between the ribs and the costal cartilage and also the intervertebral disks present in the spine of the body.
+Some examples include the joints present between the ribs and the costal cartilage and also the intervertebral discs present in the spine of the body.

-To learn more about the topic, visit Byju’s.
+To learn more about the topic, visit BYJU’S.